whopay-table/table-web/readme.md

 table-web$ cp configs.production.env configs.env
 ```

+You also need to provide required SSL certificates in `table-api/cert` directory.

 ### Release a specific version

 To release a specific version of the client based on Git tag, follow the steps below.